Increasing access to public lands in the Land of Enchantment

 Protecting parks for all

-We are engaging in local, state and federal land use planning processes to ensure local parks and federal public lands in and around Albuquerque are protected and accessible to all.
+We are engaging in local, state and federal land use planning to ensure parks and public lands in and around Albuquerque are protected and accessible to all.
+Our goal in Albuquerque and Bernalillo County is to ensure that all New Mexicans equitably benefit from our public lands, including the enjoyment of nature and healthy outdoor activity.

 Ensuring local involvement

-We plan to support the development and implementation of plans to ensure local stakeholders are involved in the management and program development for local federal public lands, including the Valle de Oro National Wildlife Refuge, Cibola National Forest, and Petroglyph National Monument.
+We will support the participation of local stakeholders in planning, program development and management of nearby federal public lands - including the Valle de Oro National Wildlife Refuge and Petroglyph National Monument.

 Developing more public transit options